floooh/fips/site/p080_codegen.md

 MessageProtocol.py Shader.py          SoundSheet.py      SpriteSheet.py
 {% endhighlight %}

-A generator script must contain a Python function called 'generate()':
+A generator script must contain a Python function called 'generate()', which can have the following forms (with or without args):

 {% highlight python %}
+# this is called if fips_generate() didn't have an ARGS argument:
 def generate(input, out_src, out_hdr) :
+    ...

+# this is called if fips_generate() was called with ARGS:
+def generate(input, out_src, out_hdr, args) :
     ...
 {% endhighlight %}